How to remove mold from wood

-Gently scrub the affected surface area with dish washing liquid and warm water.
-In the unlikely event that no more mold is visible consider yourself lucky because that means the fungi hasn’t penetrated the cracks.
-Simply apply white vinegar, let it soak for an hour and then wash again with dish washing liquid.
+Gently scrub the affected surface area with dishwashing liquid and warm water.
+In the unlikely event that no more mold is visible, consider yourself lucky because that means the fungi hasn’t penetrated the cracks.
+Apply white vinegar, let it soak for an hour, and wash again with dishwashing liquid.
 No additional steps are required.
-However, if mold is still visible then it means that the roots are sitting inside the cracks.
+However, if mold is still visible, then it means that the roots are sitting inside the cracks.
 Proceed to step 3.

-Gently sand down the affected area with some sanding paper and wash it again with dish washing liquid and warm water.
-Repeat this process until no more fungi is visible.
+Gently sand down the affected area with some sanding paper and rewash it with dishwashing liquid and warm water.
+Repeat this process until no more mold is visible.

-It effectively penetrates all cracks and pores thereby completely sealing everything off from fungal growth and water absorption.
+It effectively penetrates all cracks and pores, thereby wholly sealing everything off from fungal growth and water absorption.

 Minwax Wood Finish is available in 28 different colors and is perfect for all types of unfinished indoor wood.
-Apply one coat to doors, hardwood flooring, cabinets and any type of wooden furniture.
+Apply one coat to doors, hardwood flooring, cabinets, and any wooden furniture.

 Get the latest price from Amazon.com.

 Thompsons WaterSeal TH.A21711-16 Advanced Natural Wood Protector is ideal for outdoor applications.
-It provides wood with a long lasting protective coat which is resistant to mold and mildew, color fading, water absorption and even sun damage.
+It provides wood with a long-lasting protective coat that is resistant to mold and mildew, color fading, water absorption, and even sun damage.

-This product is water based which means that it can easily be cleaned up.
-Simply apply one coat to outdoor decks, outdoor furniture and fences to preserve their life and integrity.
+This product is water-based, which means that it can easily be cleaned up.
+Apply one coat to outdoor decks, outdoor furniture, and fences to preserve their life and integrity.